openedx/edx-documentation/en_us/shared/getting_started/dashboard_settings_profile.rst

   #.
 Select or clear the **Receive course emails** check box, and then select
      **Save Settings**.

+     .. note:: If you clear this check box, you will not receive any of the email messages that course teams send to communicate with enrolled learners in the course.

 * Unenroll from a course.

   To unenroll, select the Options icon for the course, select **Unenroll**, and